Softorage/Softorage/content/software/luatex.md

 ---
 title: "LuaTeX"

-description: "TeX-based computer typesetting system which is an extended version of pdfTeX using Lua as an embedded scripting language"
+description: "LuaTeX is a TeX-based computer typesetting system which is an extended version of pdfTeX using Lua as an embedded scripting language"

 image: "https://cdn.statically.io/img/img.softorage.com/software-logo/luatex.png?h=64"